Undertrey/FarmWatchBot/README.md

 * **XMR: 4JUdGzvrMFDWrUUwY3toJATSeNwjn54LkCnKBPRzDuhz
 i5vSepHfUckJNxRL2gjkNrSqtCoRUrEDAgRwsQvVCjZbS5VF8ypv8VF3GUiS1J**

+# **About:**
+Hello, guys!
+FarmWatchBot (Miner autorestart, autorun, watchdog) by Acrefawn (me).
+Opensource CMD/BAT file. **If you found or corrected an error, please contact me immediately!** Together we can work out any bugs as well as add features and functionality to further automate the process of mining.

+First of all I have to say, this script was developed for me and for my friends to make mining process easy and stable.
+This script monitors mining process for errors and takes some corrective measures depending on the issue that arises from the miner or hardware.
+After running this script personally to ensure stability, I decided to share this script with the community.

+Functionality is fully brought to the mind, everything works without problems and errors.
+I thank those who spent their time and helped me to make this script better.
+You worked for the common cause!
+The script is in active development.
+Feature requests, suggested changes and error corrections are welcomed by everyone.

 # **Functions:**
 * Fine tuning of mining process by using of **config.ini** file.
 * Control of the mining process.